-The first step in constructing a molecular orbital picture of a chemical reaction is to decide which orbitals are most likely to act as electron donors and acceptors.
-It is obvious that an electron-donor orbital must be drawn from the set of occupied orbitals, and an electron-acceptor orbital must be an unoccupied orbital, but there are many orbitals in each set to choose from orbital (the LUMO) is most commonly assumed to be the relevant electron-acceptor orbital.
+Orbital energy is usually the deciding factor.
+The highest-energy occupied orbital (the HOMO) is most commonly assumed to be the relevant electron-donor orbital and the lowest-energy unoccupied orbital (the LUMO) is most commonly assumed to be the relevant electron-acceptor orbital.
 For example, the HOMO and LUMO of singlet methylene (σ and π non-bonding orbitals, respectively) would serve as the donor and acceptor orbitals.
 The HOMO and LUMO are collectively referred to as the frontier molecular orbitals, and most chemical reactions involve electron movement between them.
 In this way, the energy input required for electron movement is kept to a minimum.